- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 Yes, all public high schools were eligible and nearly all were evaluated in the process of calculating the rankings.
-The U.S. News Best High Schools methodology collected state test data from state departments of education.
+Under the U.S. News Best High Schools methodology, state test data were collected from state departments of education.

-We analyzed 21,035 public high schools in 49 states and the District of Columbia.
-This is the total number of public high schools that had 12th-grade enrollment and sufficient data from the 2010-2011 school year to analyze.
-(Nebraska was the only state that did not report enough data and therefore was not evaluated for any part of the rankings.
-None of the high schools in Nebraska are listed on usnews.com.)
+We analyzed 31,242 public high schools in all 50 states and the District of Columbia.
+That number was reduced to 19,411 that were eligible to be ranked.
+This is the total number of public high schools that had 12th-grade enrollment of 15 or greater and sufficient data from the 2011-2012 school year to be analyzed and eligible for the rankings.

 There are a number of data sources used to produce the Best High Schools rankings:

-• College Board was the source of the Advanced Placement test data for each public high school, when applicable, that was used to create calculated values used in the rankings.
-The AP test data used in the analysis is for 12th-grade students in the 2010-2011 school year.
+• College Board was the source of the Advanced Placement test data for each public high school, when applicable, that were used to create calculated values used in the rankings.
+The AP test data used in the analysis are for 12th-grade students in the 2011-2012 school year.

-• International Baccalaureate was the source of the International Baccalaureate test data for each public high school, when applicable, that was used to create calculated values used in the rankings.
-The IB test data used in the analysis is for 12th-grade students in the 2010-2011 school year.
+• International Baccalaureate was the source of the International Baccalaureate test data for each public high school, when applicable, that were used to create calculated values used in the rankings.
+The IB test data used in the analysis are for 12th-grade students in the 2011-2012 school year.

 • Each high school's statewide accountability proficiency test results were collected directly from official sources in that state.
-The statewide assessment test data is from the 2010-2011 school year.
+The statewide assessment test data are from the 2011-2012 school year.

 The methodology for identifying the Best High Schools was developed with a core principle in mind: that the best schools must serve all students well and must produce measurable academic outcomes that support this mission.

-To produce the 2013 Best High Schools rankings, which are available online only, U.S. News teamed up with the Washington, D.C.-based American Institutes for Research (AIR), one of the largest behavioral and social science research organizations in the world.
+To produce the 2014 Best High Schools rankings, which are available online only, U.S. News teamed up with the Washington, D.C.-based American Institutes for Research, one of the largest behavioral and social science research organizations in the world.

-AIR implemented U.S. News's comprehensive rankings methodology, which reflects how well high schools serve all of their students, not just those who are planning to go to college.
-According to the U.S. News Best High Schools methodology, a Best High School is one that succeeds at the following.
+AIR implemented the U.S. News comprehensive rankings methodology, which reflects how well high schools serve all of their students, not just those who are planning to go to college.
+According to the U.S. News Best High Schools methodology, a Best High School is one that succeeds at the following steps.

 • Step 1: Attains performance levels that exceed statistical expectations given the school's relative level of student poverty, as measured by state accountability test scores for all the school's students in the core subjects of reading and math.

-• Step 2: Achieves proficiency rates on state tests for their least advantaged student groups (e.g., black, Hispanic and economically disadvantaged students) that exceed state averages.
+• Step 2: Achieves proficiency rates on state tests for its least advantaged student groups – e.g., black, Hispanic and economically disadvantaged students – that exceed state averages.

-• Step 3: Prepares its students for college, as measured by student participation in and performance on Advanced Placement (AP) exams or International Baccalaureate (IB) exams.
+• Step 3: Prepares its students for college, as measured by student participation in and performance on Advanced Placement exams or International Baccalaureate exams.

 Any individual AP or IB subject test was considered when determining if a student took or passed at least one test.
-The test that was taken by the most students at a particular school – either AP or IB – was used to calculate that school's college readiness index (CRI), which measures the degree to which students are exposed to and master some college-level material while in high school.
+The test that was taken by the most students at a particular school – either AP or IB – was used to calculate that school's College Readiness Index, which measures the degree to which students are exposed to and pass some college-level material while in high school.

-There were 15 high schools that achieved the maximum 100.0 CRI.
-In addition, there were instances in which gold or silver medal schools were tied based on their unrounded (carried out to many decimal places) CRI values.
+There were 15 gold medal winning high schools that achieved the maximum 100.0 CRI.
+In addition, there were instances in which gold or silver medal schools were tied based on their unrounded – carried out to many decimal places – CRI values.
 These CRI values, when published online as part of the Best High Schools rankings, are rounded to one decimal place.

-If necessary, a second tiebreaker used was exams per test-taker, which was the average number of AP and/or IB exams passed per test-taker (the total exams taken divided by the number of test-takers).
+If necessary, a second tiebreaker used was exams per test-taker, which was the average number of AP and/or IB exams taken per test-taker – the total exams taken divided by the number of test-takers.

 All tiebreakers used were unrounded values carried out to many decimal places.

-Analysts from AIR, who implemented U.S. News's comprehensive rankings methodology, used several indicators to determine which high schools met the three-step tiered criteria as outlined in the Best High Schools rankings methodology.
+Analysts from AIR, who implemented the U.S. News comprehensive rankings methodology, used several indicators to determine which high schools met the three-step tiered criteria as outlined in the Best High Schools rankings methodology.
 These indicators include:

 • Step 1: Overall performance of students on state tests